Combining Type Inference and Automated Unit Test Generation for Python

 Type-checking tools aim to overcome these limitations.
-There exist several tools, \eg, \toolname{MyPy}, \toolname{PyRe}, \toolname{PyRight}, or \toolname{PyType} all with their own internal type systems which have subtle differences~\cite{RMM20}.
+There exist several tools, \eg, \toolname{MyPy}, \toolname{PyRe}, \toolname{PyRight}, or \toolname{PyType}, all with their own internal type systems which have subtle differences~\cite{RMM20}.
 For our purposes, we require a type system that is conceptually similar to those used in type checkers, but tailored to the needs of dynamic test generation and type inference in \pynguin.
-Therefore, we implemented our own type system based on and conceptually similar to \toolname{MyPy} but focusing on the subset of features relevant for our approach and omitting aspects unnecessary for test generation.
+Therefore, we implemented our own type system based on \toolname{MyPy} but focusing on the subset of features relevant for our approach and omitting aspects unnecessary for test generation.
 One unnecessary aspect is, e.g., local variable typing, as \pynguin does not need to generate arguments for those but only for parameters and return values of functions and methods.
+While our system is conceptually identical to the type-theory framework implemented by \toolname{MyPy}---adopting the same gradual typing principles and consistency relationships---the implementation itself is a technical adaptation.